 Before Covid I ran around every few days shopping, looking in stores, visiting with friends, eating lunch out in a restaurant.
-But now I generally pick up food for lunch or supper and bring it home to eat.
-On rare occasions I eat lunch with a friend at a restaurant which has outdoor seating or socially distanced tables.
+For a while after the epidemic started I picked up food for lunch or supper and brought it home to eat.
+On rare occasions I ate lunch with a friend at a restaurant which has outdoor seating or socially distanced tables.
 I go during off hours so there are even fewer people than during lunch hour.

 I have plenty of clothes so I really don’t need to shop except I do miss the colors, fabrics, people, interesting items on the shelves and just being somewhere different from my home.
-I also run errands like taking the recycleables to the recycle center.
-I sometimes order what I need with Amazon.
+I also run errands like taking the recyclables to the recycle center.

 The rest of the day has many possibilities.
-Before the day gets too hot or while it’s cooler in the late afternoon, I try to walk around the 0.2 mile parking lots between my building and one up the hill.
+Before the day gets too old or in the afternoon, I try to walk around the 0.2 mile parking lots between my building and one up the hill.
 Exercise, especially walking, is good.